fitnr/twitter_bot_utils/readme.md

 args = parser.parse_args()

 # Parse the default args.
-If vocal is set, the logger will output to stdout.
+For instance, if --verbose is set, the logger will output to stdout.
 twitter_bot_utils.defaults('MyBot', args)

 # That's right, utils set up a logger for you.